-NFL Insider: Believe it — Seahawks could be on top of the NFC by end of the weekend
+How the Seahawks can position themselves atop the NFC by the end of the weekend

 “Expectations, and Exuberance, Are High for the Cleveland Browns,’’ read a headline on the front page of the New York Times Sunday sports section in August detailing how maybe this would be the season the Browns would break a 17-year playoff drought.

 After a halting beginning to the season, it all seemed to come together for the Browns in Baltimore on Sept.
-29 as they gained 530 years on Earl Thomas and the Ravens and pulled away for a 40-25 win.
+29 as they gained 530 yards on Earl Thomas and the Ravens and pulled away for a 40-25 win.

 But just as quickly, it all fell apart last Monday as the Browns allowed 275 yards rushing to the 49ers in a mistake-filled 31-3 loss.